• Skip to primary navigation

 About Caramoor

-Caramoor is a cultural arts destination located on a unique 80-plus-acre campus with Italianate architecture and gardens in Northern Westchester County, NY.
+Caramoor is a cultural arts destination located on a unique 80-plus-acre estate with Italianate architecture and gardens in Northern Westchester County, NY.
 Its beautiful grounds include the historic Rosen House, a stunning mansion listed on the National Register of Historic Places.
 Besides enriching the lives of its audiences through innovative and diverse musical performances of the highest quality, Caramoor mentors young professional musicians and provides music-centered educational programs for young children.

 facebook.com/caramoor